shubham96jain/torch-parquet-loader/README.md

 3. Use the code directly from the src directory or run the tests using the commands in the section - Testing.

 ## Testing
-Run tests with:
+### Run tests with:

-# Run all tests, but use only 10K parameter for test_larger_than_memory_handling
+To run all tests quickly with 10K rows, use the following command:
 ```bash
 pytest tests/test_parquet_dataset.py -v -s -k "not test_larger_than_memory_handling or 10K"
 ```